 - Centre Le Corbusier Directly on the shore of the lake, for architecture lovers this is the place.
 Also named Heidi Weber Museum, it is the last building he designed and never saw it finished as he died before.
 Le Corbusier was an architect from Zurich and revolutionised the world with the use of concrete, steel and glass.

 Let’s face it, we did not stay overnight in the city and on purpose.
 Hotels here are very expensive, and does not matter if you opt for a smaller or guest house.
-We instead slept over in Mannheim, very near Heidelberg which was our destination for the following day.
+We instead slept over in Mannheim, very near Heidelberg which was our actual destination on the following day.